it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-method-reduce-Sum-of-the-first-N-elements-in-the-Array-up-to-zero/README.md

 **Task description:**

-- The given array arr with numbers arr.
+- The given arr array of numbers.

-- Find the sum of the first N elements of an array up to the first zero using the reduction method.
+- Find the sum of the first N elements of an array up to the first zero using the reduce() Array's Method.

   > *Example: [1, 2, 3, 0, 4, 5, 6] — sum the first 3 elements, since the next element is number 0.*